AhmedZerida/maze_A-/README.md

 Maze Solver Project
 Description
-This project is an implementation of a maze solver algorithm using the A* , The goal of the project is to provide a solution to traversing and solving mazes efficiently.
+This project is an implementation of a maze solver algorithm using the A* algorithm.
+The goal of the project is to provide a solution to traversing and solving mazes efficiently.

-The project features:
+Project Features:
 Maze Generation: Create random mazes of varying sizes and complexities.
-Solver Algorithms: A*
+Solver Algorithm: A* (A-star)
 Visualization: Visualize the process of maze generation and solution finding for better understanding and analysis.
 Customization: Customize maze generation parameters, such as maze size, complexity, and solver options.